splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/deploy-collector-k8s-java.rst

 Next step
 ==========================

-Now that the application is running, we're ready to start viewing data in Splunk Application Performance Monitoring (APM).
+Now that the application is running, you're ready to start viewing data in Splunk Application Performance Monitoring (APM).
 See :ref:`k8s-java-view-apm`.